t-pyrope/moovy/README.md

 # Moovy

-A simple website of movies, a solution for the test assignment from [Bluesoft](https://www.bluesoft.cz/en/)
+A simple website of movies

-*some adds*
-> Bluesoft — We design, develop and care about your web projects with the Kentico platform!

 Check how the project looks like here: [movie-moovy.netlify.app](https://movie-moovy.netlify.app/)